jayadeepravuri/Project-4/README.md

 - Register: users can register to the site so that they can use the sites functionality
 - Logged In: users have the ability to volunteer for a task in agape and can edit/cancel their volunteering
 - Logged Out: users are asked if they wish to sign out of the site
-- Admin: can view the task that are volunteered and can also volunteer himself in one of the available tasks
+- Admin: can view the tasks that are volunteered and can also volunteer himself in one of the available tasks, Also, admin can search volunteerings and confirm them.

 # Agile Development